brsbyrk/bayrak.dev/src/pages/posts/intro-to-blog.md

 ## What to Expect

 I'll be covering a variety of topics here — tech projects, experiments, reflections, and maybe even some tutorials.
 My goal is to keep things interesting, helpful, and, most importantly, real.

-Thanks for reading, and I hope you’ll stick around for what’s to come!